 Ambien and Alcohol Death

-Alcohol is one of the most prevalent drugs used in combination with Ambien that can cause death.
-Because of the increased likelihood of sleep-driving and other dangerous behaviors, even normal doses of Ambien are too dangerous to take with alcohol.
+Alcohol is one of the most prevalent drugs combined with Ambien that can cause death.
+Because of the increased likelihood of sleep-driving and other dangerous behaviors, even average doses of Ambien are too dangerous to take with alcohol.
 Not drinking alcohol is the only way to stay safe while taking Ambien.
 Overdose or lethal dose of these two can lead to the deathbed.
-Due to extreme effects like slow breathing and heart rate you can be unconscious or can have a coma which can cause death.
+Due to extreme effects like slow breathing and heart rate, you can be unconscious or have a coma that can cause death.

 Alcohol is the most abused addictive substance in America, as more than 17 million people in the United States are considered to suffer from addiction to alcohol.
-The Substance Abuse and Mental Health Service Administration (SAMHSA) , publishes that over 1.5 million American adults were considered to be currently abusing a prescription drug.
+The Substance Abuse and Mental Health Service Administration (SAMHSA) publishes that over 1.5 million American adults are currently abusing a prescription drug.

-Mixing Ambien and alcohol magnifies the side effects of both and may promote more use of both.
-A wide variety of options are available to help the person stop taking Ambien and alcohol and avoid serious side effects from polysubstance abuse.
+Mixing Ambien and alcohol magnifies the side effects and may promote repeated use.
+Many options are available to help the person stop taking Ambien and alcohol and avoid serious side effects from polysubstance abuse.
 Many Ambien users respond well to residential rehab programs.

-If you are experiencing Ambien and alcohol addiction, it’s crucial to first get an accurate assessment of all the symptoms.
-When the symptoms have been evaluated by a mental health professional, it may be determined that another form of mental condition is present and needs a particular type of treatment.
-Very often, some combination of psychotherapy, medication, and/or lifestyle changes are effective for coping with functional.
+If you are experiencing Ambien and alcohol addiction, you must first get an accurate assessment of all the symptoms.
+When a mental health professional has evaluated the symptoms, it may be determined that another form of mental condition is present and needs a particular treatment.
+Very often, some combination of psychotherapy, medication, or lifestyle changes is effective for coping with functional.